 Our goal is to ensure that communities of all sizes in the US and Canada have effective climate resilience strategies to protect their people, natural resources, economy, infrastructure, and culture.

 The framework aims to develop a plan while also strengthening local capacity.
 This ensures communities have the skills necessary to continue building climate resilience over time.

-We are a team of experienced climate adaptation planners, scientists, and GIS analysts who have helped many communities understand the local reality of changing conditions and create solutions that build resilience.
+We are a team of experienced climate adaptation planners and scientists who have helped many communities understand the local reality of changing conditions and create solutions that build resilience.

 The following organizations and individuals have generously contributed their funding or expertise to the development of the Climate Ready Communities® program.
 We are deeply grateful for their assistance.